bloom-housing/bloom/docs/Authentication.md

 ```

 Using the `DefaultAuthGuard` in this way requires the client to provide a valid JWT token as an
-`Authentication` header using the standard `Bearer <TOKEN>` format.
+`Access-Token Cookie` using the `access-token=<TOKEN>` format.
 Tokens are checked for a valid signature and
-valid expiry time (currently 10 minutes).
+valid expiry time (currently 1 hour).
 Tokens may also be revoked by adding an entry to `revoked_tokens` table, or
 using the auth route `revoke_token`.

 ## Obtain a token

-To obtain a token, a user must first login.
-Currently, an email/password strategy is the only way to do this.
+To obtain an access token cookie, a user must first login.
+Currently, a Multifactor authenticating and email/password strategy is the only way to do this.
 A
 client can `POST /auth/login` with body `{ username, password }`.
-This request will either return 401 or 200 with an
+This request will either return 401 or 200 with an access cookies attached in the response header.
-object containing `accessToken`.

-To renew a token, `POST /auth/token` with an existing valid token.
+To renew an access token, `POST /auth/requestNewToken` with an existing valid refresh cookie.
+That refresh cookie is also provided by the login process.

-## Registration

-A user may register using `POST /auth/register`.
-The app validates the user object, and if creation is successful, the
-resulting user will be returned along with a valid `accessToken`.

 ## Configuration